Stock secrets for the beginner photographer or videographer

 How to Dress your Models for Stock Photography

-Using models is sometimes necessary in certain shoots, and to be able to be used for stock photography, they must dress a specific way.
+Using models is sometimes necessary for certain shoots, and to be able to be used for stock photography, they must dress a specific way.
 Clothes with no logos are a must, but as models are human and are unpredictable, they can sometimes forget this.
-I usually ask my models to turn their shirts around or inside out if it isn't too much trouble, or they usually understand not to wear logos or designs.
+I usually ask my models to turn their shirts around or inside out if it isn’t too much trouble, or they usually understand not to wear logos or designs.
 This is a drawback of using models, as they are extremely unpredictable, which is why being both the photographer and model is quite nice.
 I even have entire outfits for myself when I’m modeling, ranging from casual denim to a chef’s coat.

 Where to Find Props Appropriate for Stock Photography

-Buying props without any visible logos is always my most viable option, so buying dishes at places like IKEA and Homegoods, where most of their products have no logos, is always most efficient.
+Buying props without any visible logos are always my most viable option, so buying dishes at places like IKEA and Homegoods, where most of their products have no logos, is always most efficient.
 If I can’t avoid logos on my dishes, I just apply some paint thinner to them and I’m all set.
 I also use adhesive craft paper on logos I can’t avoid, which is sturdy enough to be washed.
 I used to buy all my dishes at Goodwill, for all their dishes are extremely cheap and they always have a very large selection of dishes.
 However, since their goods are all used, the dishes are very worn down, which is visible in macro photography.
-I would have a beautiful meal and set ready for camera, but all my dishes would be scratched up.
+I would have a beautiful meal and set ready for the camera, but all my dishes would be scratched up.
 Goodwill is good for props where you want this vintage-look for your props, and don’t have to age them yourself.
-Goodwill also started to raise their prices, to match other stores such as Homegoods, which is where I buy most of dishes and props.
+Goodwill also started to raise their prices, to match other stores such as Homegoods, which is where I buy most of the dishes and props.
 Their products are all brand-new, cheap, and have lots of choices.
 Their stores always have plenty of rustic pieces and lots of glassware, so I’m always sure to stop by a Homegoods whenever I’m nearby.
 Another choice in my prop-hunting is Amazon.
 This makes the process much easier as I don’t have to leave the house to find the perfect prop.
-Buying dishes on Amazon isn’t always the best for everyday use dishes, but is perfect for individual photo shoots, and the dishes can usually stand up to many photo shoots before showing some wear.
+Buying dishes on Amazon isn’t always the best for everyday use dishes, but is perfect for individual photo shoots, and the dishes can usually stand up to many photoshoots before showing some wear.
 Caring for props is always important, so I like to hand-wash all my prop dishes to prevent damage in the dishwasher, especially some really delicate props I have.
-I also dry my dishes by hand, as to prevent leaving watermarks, as they will be visible on camera.
-This is all subjective- for those that enjoy to shoot many vintage-style props, wear is perfect for the camera, but I prefer my dishes looking clean and new.
+I also dry my dishes by hand, to prevent leaving watermarks, as they will be visible on camera.
+This is all subjective- for those that enjoy shooting many vintage-style props, wear is perfect for the camera, but I prefer my dishes to look clean and new.

 Shooting with Models and In Public

 Another lucrative part of stock photography is having some variety in your images, including different environments.
 For my workflow, shooting in public is very inefficient for my stock photography and videography business.
-Public areas with lots of people is highly unpredictable with too many factors out of my control- there’s almost always logos plastered all over people’s clothing, cars, and buildings.
-Despite this, photographing in public can be a nice opportunity to get some photos not for stock photography, so I always take a small camera with me whenever I travel to somewhere that I think will have some interesting shots.
+Public areas with lots of people are highly unpredictable with too many factors out of my control- there’s almost always logos plastered all over people’s clothing, cars, and buildings.
+Despite this, photographing in public can be a nice opportunity to get some photos, not for stock photography, so I always take a small camera with me whenever I travel to somewhere that I think will have some interesting shots.
 When doing this, I always cover whatever brand of camera I’m using, for two reasons.
 If I’m in a busy public place such as the city, theft is always a threat to my equipment, and potential thieves will know how expensive my camera is just by looking at the logo.
 I also cover my camera’s logo to prevent amateur photographers from approaching me and starting small talk about my camera while I’m working.